HAFix: History-Augmented Large Language Models for Bug Fixing: Empirical Evaluation of HAFix

 \item \InstructionInfill: This prompt style masks the buggy line with a placeholder, \textless FILL\_ME\textgreater, and highlights it in the instruction text.
 The LLM then generates the correct code to replace the masked line.
 The third box in Figure \ref{fig:prompt_examples} illustrates this style, with the masked line in the function and the corresponding instruction guiding the model to generate a fix. \end{itemize}

 The rationale for using the \Instruction is that previous LLM-based bug-fixing approaches only provide the model with buggy code \citep{lu2021codexglue}.
-However, most LLMs, including our subject model, Code Llama 7b instruct, are trained to understand both natural and programming languages.
+However, most LLMs, including Code Llama and the DeepSeek models, are trained to understand both natural and programming languages.
 For \InstructionLabel, we were inspired by previous work \citep{jiang2023impact} that explicitly labeled the buggy line within the functional code.
-Finally, we evaluated \InstructionInfill based on Code Llama's capacity for infilling tasks and its original design for code completion.
-However, to the best of our knowledge, a comparison between prompt styles has not been conducted on Code Llama.
+Finally, we evaluated \InstructionInfill based on the infilling capabilities of our subject models and their original design for code completion.
+To the best of our knowledge, no prior work has compared prompt styles on these models, such as Code Llama.
 Inspired by this, we explored whether masking and regenerating the buggy line could yield better performance than direct fixes.